 65913.3. (a) For the purposes of this section, the following terms shall have the following meanings:

-(1) “Approved remediation measures” shall mean measures included in a certified environmental impact report to mitigate the impact of residential development in the subject location; or uniformly applied development policies or standards that have been adopted by the city or county to mitigate the impact of residential development in that location.
+(1) “Approved development standards” shall mean mitigation measures included in a certified environmental impact report; or uniformly applicable development policies or standards that have been adopted by the city or county to mitigate the impact of residential development located on a site listed in subdivision (6) of subsection (c) of this section.

 (2) “Affordable rent,” or “Affordable housing cost” shall be as defined by Health and Safety Code subdivision (b) of Section 50053, or subdivision (b) of 50052.5 respectively.